browserengineering/book/book/scripts.md

 JavaScript manipulates a web page by calling any of a large set of methods collectively called the DOM API, for "Document Object Model".
-The DOM API is big, and it keeps getting bigger, so we won't implementing all, or even most, of it.
+The DOM API is big, and it keeps getting bigger, so we won't be implementing all, or even most, of it.
 But a few core functions show key elements of the full API: